-Claire Fiser worked the past 8 years as a consultant for Community Wealth Partners, a Washington, D.C., based consulting firm that supports nonprofits and philanthropic foundations around the country.
+Claire Fiser most recently worked for 8 years as a consultant for Community Wealth Partners, a Washington, D.C., based consulting firm that supports nonprofits and philanthropic foundations around the country.
 Claire's consulting work consisted primarily of program management focused on leadership development and racial equity, strategic planning, and growth strategies.
 Prior to working as a consultant, Claire worked for the Arkansas Children's Hospital Foundation and several nonprofit arts organizations.
 Claire also led The Anthony School's Board of Trustees in the strategic planning process in 2018.
 Claire has an MBA and an MA in Arts Administration from Southern Methodist University and a BA in French from Davidson College.
-Claire is married to Wesley, an Anthony graduate, and they have a daughter in the 1st grade at Anthony.
-Since the addition of a son in September 2019, Claire is looking forward to volunteering her time to serve on The Anthony School Board and to support other local nonprofits.
+Claire is married to Wesley, an Anthony graduate, and they have a daughter in the 2nd grade at Anthony.
+Since the addition of a son in September 2019, Claire is volunteering her time to serve on The Anthony School Board and to support other local nonprofits.

 Nikki Parnell, CPA is the Senior Vice President of Finance and Administration for the Little Rock Convention and Visitors Bureau.
 Prior to joining LRCVB, Nikki worked in public accounting, performing both audit and tax services, followed by working as the CFO for the Museum of Discovery, a local non-profit.
 Nikki earned both her Bachelor and Master of Arts from Hendrix College and is a licensed Certified Public Accountant.
 Nikki is a northeast Arkansas native, but has called Little Rock home for 15 years and has enjoyed volunteering with various local non-profits over the years.
 She is a member of St. Marks Episcopal Church, a Junior League of Little Rock sustainer, and a board member of the Arkansas chapter of the ACLU.
 Nikki and her husband, Paul, have two daughters, both students at The Anthony School.

 Cameryn Burch is the Learning Services Coordinator at Mount St. Mary Academy.
 She has been instrumental in developing their Learning Services Program over the past couple of years.
 She received her undergraduate degree in special education from the University of Mississippi and a Master’s in Reading with a Dyslexia Therapist endorsement at the University of Central Arkansas.
 Cameryn is also a Certified Child Life Specialist and works at Arkansas Children's Hospital.
 She helped start the Youth Advisory Council(YAC) at Arkansas Chidlnre’s.
 YAC consists of teen patients and patients' siblings from all parts of Arkansas.
 This council helps develop and practice self advocacy skills along with providing a forum for teens to voice their thoughts, ideas, share concerns and make recommendations regarding Arkansas Children's new and current programs, policies, environment, and overall care as well as develop and practice self-advocacy skills.
 She is a current member of the Junior League of Little Rock.
 She serves on the advisory board for Jerricho Way and is a member of the Pi Beta Phi Little Rock Alumni Board.
 In addition to her volunteer work in Little Rock she is currently assisting with a capital campaign True to the Wine and Blue for the Pi Beta Phi chapter at Ole Miss.
 Previously Cameryn served on the Pi Beta Phi Alumni Advisory.
 Cameryn graduated from The Anthony School in 2004.
 Her sister, father, aunt, uncle, and cousin are also graduates of The Anthony School.
 Cameryn and her husband, Justin have an 8 month old daughter, Catherine Lawernce.

 Carl Carter, Jr., is a proud long-term employee of Arkansas Blue Cross and Blue Shield.
 He is also REALTOR® and the Founder of the Beverly Carter Foundation, a 501(c)(3) nonprofit dedicated to improving agent safety.
 His mom, REALTOR® Beverly Carter, lost her life at the hands of a couple posing as clients in 2014.
 He was recently appointed as a Delegate to the National Safety Council, where he advocates for the safety of lone workers.
 He has a Master and Bachelor of Business Administration degrees from the University of AR in Little Rock, AR, and an Executive Masters in Public Service from the Clinton School of Public Service.
 He lives in Sherwood with his wife, Kim, and their three children, Luke, Chloe, and Collin.